Special Workouts - Billat's Four by Five and the Thirty-Thirty

 The runners improved their VO2max.
 The walkers did not.
 Despite doing more intervals.

+Why?
 It is believed that the walking breaks allowed the people to recover too well, basically.
-During the interval sessions not enough time was spent really testing VO2max.
+It brought their heart rate down again and it meant that during the interval sessions, the runners did not spend enough time really testing VO2max.

 So, when in doubt, don't walk your recovery periods, do a light jog.

-The effect of walking vs jogging in recovery is negligible (or at least smaller) when you are doing longer intervals.
-When you do a five minute interval, you'll be spending enough time testing your VO2max anyways, so it matters much less if you'd be walking or jogging your recovery periods.
+The effect of walking vs jogging in recovery becomes less important when you are doing longer intervals.
+When you do a five minute interval, you'll be spending enough time testing your VO2max, so it matters less if you'd be walking or jogging your recovery periods.

 Generally, when I do something like 5 x 1k intervals with 3 min recovery in between or so, I will jog the first few recovery periods, then the last two or three I might walk the first 30 seconds or so, then go back to a slow jog.